 'K' 88, or Washington, was built in 1877 by Rogers Locomotive Works, Paterson, New Jersey.
 With the builders number of 2454, it is now one of the oldest operational Rogers built locomotives in the world.
 The orginal order for 'K' class 2-4-2 locomotives was for two locomotives only, a second order was placed in 1878 for a further 6, once the original two; 'K' 88 Washington, and 'K' 87 Lincoln, had dismissed their titles of mere 'yankee toys'.

 Upon arrival from the USA the two 'K' locomotives were pushed into service.
 'K' 88 became the first locomotive to ever haul an express train between the fledgling cities of Christchurch and Dunedin, on New Zealands first 'Main Trunk Railway'.
-Soon the expresses became longer and heavier, and bigger more powerful locomotives were required.
-By 1885 the 'K' class had been superseeded and was relagated to branch line and secondary work - sometimes seen banking the expresses out of Dunedin.
+Soon the expresses became longer and heavier, and more powerful locomotives were required.
+By 1885 the 'K' class had been superseded and was relegated to branch line and secondary work - sometimes seen banking the expresses out of Dunedin.
 Around the end of the 19th Century, the 'K' locomotives - including 'K' 88 - got a new lease of life hauling tourist trains from Gore to Kingston, on the shore of Lake Wakitipu.
 This was the original 'Kingston Flyer'.
-'K' 88 continued to race across the Waimea Plains hauling tourists to the Lake until the mid 1920's, when she was written off.
+'K' 88 continued to race across the Waimea Plains hauling tourists to the Lake until the mid 1920's, when it was written off.
 Scrap metal prices at the time were low, so it was decided to use the old engines as flood protection.
 'K' 88 looked to have no future, until the early 1970's.
 After a discussion on the 'old' Kingston flyer locomotives, it was remembered that some of them had been placed in the Oreti River as flood protection.
-So, shovels in hand, a group of volunteers set out to exhume a steam engine.

-In 1974 the 'K' had been uncovered, and was moved to the Plains Railway Musem.
+In 1974 the 'K' had been uncovered, and was moved to the Plains Railway Museum.
 On arrival at the museum, after restoration had begun - largely by one man, the late Bob Anderson - it was discovered that this was not just any old 'K', but 'K' 88, the first American Built engine to enter service in New Zealand, and the first locomotive to ever haul an express train between two major cities.
 In 1982, against all odds, Bob Anderson accomplished his dream, and the Plains Railway drew world-wide attention.
 In the period up until its boiler failed in 1986, 'K' 88 ran a number of trips on the mainline promoting Monteiths, and also starred in the television mini-series of Hanlon.
-The boiler 'K' 88 was restored with was first fitted to the locomotive around 1900 and had perished too much to ever be of use again.
-If 'K' 88 was to ever turn a wheel under her own steam again, a new boiler would be needed.
+The boiler 'K' 88 was restored with was first fitted to the locomotive around 1900 and had deteriorated to ever be of use again.

 The 'K 88 Trust' was formed to finance the second restoration of the 'K'.
-A new boiler was constructed by Lyttleton Engineering, and was transported to The Plains upon completion.
+A new boiler was constructed by Lyttleton Engineering.
 The trust also sourced a new workshop/engine shed for the museum, in a former life this building was a supermarket.
-The 'K' had much work, that couldn't be carried out in the first restoration, done to it during the second restoration.
-This included the straightening of her bent frames from when she had been rolled into the river.
+The 'K' had much work, that couldn't be carried out in the first restoration, completed during the second restoration.
+This included the straightening of bent frames from having been rolled into the river.

 'K' 88 re-entered service in 2002 with an interpretation of its original 'loud' livery of 1877.
-Since being restored 'K' 88 has ventured to Dunedin for the Dunedin Station Centenery Celebrations, where it was well recieved.
+Since being restored 'K' 88 has ventured to Dunedin for the Dunedin Station Centenary Celebrations.f

-Over the winter of 2012 'K' 88 underwent her first major survey, what's known within the railway world as a 'ten year inspection'.
-Very little was found to be amiss with the locomotive and she returned to service a mere 18 weeks after being withdrawn for overhaul, this time painted in a more correct interpretation of the original livery.
-Since this time the K has seen another minor livery change with the wheels being painted black with gold tyres.
+Over the winter of 2012 'K' 88 underwent her first major survey - a 'ten year inspection'.
+K88 returned to service a mere 18 weeks after being withdrawn for overhaul, this time painted an interpretation of the original livery.

 Ja 1260 - Hillside Workshops

 'Ja' 1260 spent the majority of its working life based in Dunedin, working between Oamaru in the north, and Invercargill in the south.
-'Ja' 1260 was one of the last steam locomotives to withdrawn from Railways Department service, and has a claim to fame as the last steam locomotive to haul a night express out of Dunedin in 1971.
+'Ja' 1260 was one of the last steam locomotives to withdrawn from Railways Department service, and was the last steam locomotive to haul a night express out of Dunedin in 1971.
 It was also the last steam locomotive in service to haul passenger trains out of Christchurch.
-After its withdrawl 'Ja' 1260 was aquired by The Plains Railway and was towed to Ashburton in April 1972 and stored there until February 1973 when it was towed to The Plains Railway Museums precinct.
-In the 1980's 'Ja' 1260 ventured to the Weka Pass Railway.
-The 'Ja' needed some work before being operational on the Weka Pass, having not received much attention since its N.Z.R. days.
+After its withdrawal 'Ja' 1260 was acquired by The Plains Railway and was towed to Ashburton in April 1972 and stored there until February 1973 before being towed to The Plains Railway Museums precinct.

-The 'Ja' lasted only a year on the Weka Pass before it was returned to The Plains, where it was stripped down for overhaul.
-However, other projects got priority over the 'Ja' and she sat in the shed wanting attention until 2007.
-The Plains then focussed all of its attention on the 'Ja' for a return to steam for a starring role in the upcoming Charles Upham film (since cancelled).
-On the 25th of April 2008 'Ja' 1260's boiler passed inspection, and she officially returned to the Plains Railways running locomotive roster.
+In 2007 The Plains then focused attention on the 'Ja' for a return to steam for a starring role in the upcoming Charles Upham film (since cancelled).
+On the 25th of April 2008 'Ja' 1260's boiler passed inspection, and officially returned to the Plains Railways running locomotive roster.

 RM 50 - Vulcan Foundry